pbolduc/FlakeGen/README.md

 # FlakeGen
 Flake ID Generators is a set of decentralized, k-ordered id generation services in C#.
+This is a fork of [Flake ID Generators](https://flakeidgenerators.codeplex.com/) on CodePlex.

 * FlakeGen.Id64Generator - generates 64-bit ids.
-The implementation is heavily derivative of Twitter's [Snowflake](https://github.com/twitter/snowflake)written is Scala.
+The implementation is heavily derivative of Twitter's [Snowflake](https://github.com/twitter/snowflake) written is Scala.

 * FlakeGen.IdGuidGenerator - generated Guid (128-bit) ids